jwkimani/dbt-learn-on-demand/README.md

 # Model naming conventions

-- Sources(src) - the raw dara that has already been loaded to a WH
+- Sources(src) - the raw data that has already been loaded to a WH
 - Staging(stg) - 1:1 with source tables.
 Clean and standardized tables(views)
 - Intermediate(int) - models between staging and final models.
 Always build on staging models
 - Facts(fct) - Skinny, long tables of things that are occurring or have occured (events, clicks, votes etc)